Js0nSt4th4m/synapse_to_n8n/README.md

 After clicking the 'use this template' button and cloning the repo, you'll need to install the dependencies to get started.
 This assumes you have at least NodeJS 14 or higher.

-    Replace this README with something useful.
-    Update your project's details in package.json.
     Run npm install to get the dependencies.

 To build it: npm run build.